MIKE'S BUS PAGES

 Blackwells of Earls Colne

 Also operated by Blackwells at this time was this Leyland TD5/ECW that had been new to Eastern National.
-The body was a post-war replacement.The opening window on only one side of the upper deck front was rather odd.
-I believe that sister to this bus FEV178 is preserved.
+The body was a post-war ECW replacement.The opening window on only one side of the upper deck front was rather odd.
+Perhaps a low tree branch had previously damaged the other side and it was more cost-effective on such a senior vehicle to simply replace it with plain glass?

 --oo000oo--